 Turn left along the bridleway through Bottom Wood.
 (In winter this track can be very muddy.
 There are higher and drier paths running parallel to the track on either side of the valley that you can easily see and join.)
 Continue along the track, leaving Bottom Wood to enter the woodland of Plomer’s Bottom, part of the West Wycombe Estate.
 The track eventually emerges from woodland into fields.
 Continue along the track, although in winter, to avoid a very wet area, it may be better to go through the metal gate on the left and walk parallel to the track in the field before rejoining the track.
 Bear left to head towards Ham Farm.
 After passing a large cattle shed you go through a gate to enter an open yard on your left with views of fields beyond.

 This valley lies close to the direct route between High Wycombe and Oxford and the current bridleway was once on the packhorse route between those towns.
 Travellers coming towards High Wycombe faced a steep climb up the Chilterns escarpment but would have thought this worthwhile.
 Avoiding the climb by using the Saunderton/Bradenham valley would have added 4 - 5 miles to their journey.

 Piddington’s rows of housing climbing up the valley side resemble a northern England mill valley.
 The reason here is much the same – a factory owner building houses for workers as close as possible to their workplace.
 Sir George Dashwood built the village in 1903 around North’s furniture factory but he didn’t want the factory, with its large chimney, too close to his home in West Wycombe.

 Turn right on to the track across a stile.
 On meeting a hedgerow at a T-junction of paths turn right down a narrow holloway path.
 After about 80m follow a footpath sign to the left to enter Great Cockshoots Wood then follow the path through the wood.
-On leaving the wood continue ahead on a path that leads downhill towards West Wycombe, with High Wycombe beyond and views over to West Wycombe Hill to the left.
+On leaving the wood continue straight ahead on a path that leads downhill towards West Wycombe, ignoring a larger farm track to the right.
 At the foot of the hill the footpath meets the A40.